nitk-nest/NeST/docs/source/user/install.rst

     1. `latest` if you want to get the docker image with the version of NeST that corresponds to the changes on the master branch.
     2. A specific release version of NeST(for example, v0.4).
-        You can find the list of NeST versions [here](https://gitlab.com/nitk-nest/nest/-/tags).
+       You can find the list of NeST versions here: https://gitlab.com/nitk-nest/nest/-/tags.
        Note that there are no docker images for version below v0.4.

 3. Run the docker image::